Bevy Tutorial: Pong

 component on the ball.

-Now that we have our velocity determining where we go next frame, our logic for our collision system becomes easy:
+We have our velocity determining where we go next frame, so the logic for our collision system becomes simple:

 - If we are colliding on the top or bottom: reverse our y velocity